 Some programs offer credits for the courses, some non-credit courses.
 Some offer ASL classes in the evenings.

-Consider your goals or needs whether you need a certificate or not, what career you wish to pursue (e.g. an interpreter, an educator for Deaf children, a counselor, a parent of your Deaf child, etc), what profession you do in your field where you have deaf clients, and such.
+Consider your goals or needs whether you need a certificate or degree or not, what career you wish to pursue (e.g. an interpreter, an educator for Deaf children, a counselor, a parent of your Deaf child, etc), what profession you do in your field where you have deaf clients, and such.

 The earliest known three-credit courses in ASL and Deaf culture in colleges were taught by Eileen Paul and Barbara Kannapell way back in the 1980s at the University of Maryland.

 The first ever credit ASL course offered in high school in North America took place at the Alberta School for the Deaf in Edmonton, Canada in 1989-90(?).
-As the students' first and/or native language was ASL, this ASL (L1 - as a first language) course was designated for Deaf students.
+As the students' first and/or native language was ASL, this ASL (L1 as a first language) course was designated for Deaf students.
 The course was taught by Sue Bailey, an American-born, Canadian native-ASL Deaf teacher.